 Bjork: Brooklyn Heights

 Add Bjork, the Icelandic singer-songwriter, to the list of celebrities in Brooklyn who have settled in peaceful Brooklyn Heights.
-The creative mastermind purchased a penthouse at 160 Henry St. in 2009 for $4.5 million and lived there for almost a decade.
+The creative mastermind purchased a penthouse at 160 Henry Street in 2009 for $4.5 million and lived there for almost a decade.
 In 2018, she put the home on the market for $9 million.
-It sold for $7.99 million in 2019.
+It then sold for $7.99 million in 2019.